armbian/documentation/docs/Process_CI.md

 ![Build](images/build-train.png)

 Build train is executed only if there are changed kernels.
 When this happens, it also generates armbian-firmware, desktop and u-boot packages.
-They are pushed to the https://beta.armbian.com package repository by default.
+If build succeeds it pushes packages to the package repository and increments trunk build version.

 - generates all changed kernels,
 - generate all boot loaders for all supported hardware,